Best retirement communities in Iowa

 and other intellectuals, Iowa has the third highest high school graduation rate in the nation.
 The population was 3.07 million in 2012.

 Active adults looking for information on what retiring in Iowa is like will find information here.
 You can also refer to Iowa’s Wikipedia page for more helpful information.

 Iowa, like most of the Midwest, has a humid continental climate.
 Depending on the season, there are extremes of cold and heat throughout the state.
 In spring, a period characterized by severe weather begins.
 Tornados are common, and Iowa has about 50 days of thunderstorms a year.
 Summers are incredibly hot, with daytime temperatures oftentimes in the nineties, while average winter days are well below freezing.

 Per capita income and home prices

 In 2010 the Iowa per capita income was reported at $26,059.
 Iowa ranks well on cost of living, among the top 30% of least expensive states in which to live.
 In November of 2011, the Zillow Home Value Index was $120,800.
-According to the National Association of Realtors, the median home price in Des Moines was $157,900 in the third quarter of 2011.
+According to the National Association of Realtors, the median home price in Des Moines was $156,200 in the first quarter of 2013.

 Certified Retirement Communities

 Iowa does not have any certified retirement community programs.